Water conservation efforts at USC fall into four areas of focus:

 - installation of high-efficiency, low-flow water fixtures throughout all campus buildings

 - building out the “purple pipe” infrastructure needed to receive and distribute recycled water from the city for irrigation and industrial uses

 Drought Tolerant Landscaping

-The majority of the irrigation at UPC utilizes central irrigation controllers and weather-based sensors.
+Approximately 85 percent of the irrigation at UPC utilizes central irrigation controllers and weather-based sensors.